carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 >> ## Solution
 >> Answer: 2.
 4, 3, 5
 >> **Alpha diversity** in this case, is the sum of different species.
 Lake **A** has **4** different species and lake **B** has **3** different species.
->> **Beta diversity** brefers to the difference between lake A and lake B. If we use the formula in *Figure 2* we can se that to calculate beta diversitty, we have to detect the number of species as well as the number of shared species in both lakes.
-There is only one shared species, so we have to substract the number of shared species to the number of total species and sum the result.
-In this case, in lake A we have 4 different species and 1 shared species with lake B (4-1)=3, and in lake B we have 3 species and 1 shared species with lake A (3-1)=2.
-If we add 3+2 the result is 5.
+>> **Beta diversity** refers to the difference between lake A and lake B. If we use the formula in *Figure 2* we can see that to calculate beta diversity, we have to detect the number of species and the number of shared species in both lakes.
+There is only one shared species, so we have to subtract the number of shared species to the total species and sum the result.
+In this case, in lake A, we have 4 different species and one shared species with lake B (4-1)=3, and in lake B we have three species and one shared species with lake A (3-1)=2.
+If we add 3+2, the result is 5.
 >>
 > {: .solution}
 {: .challenge}